secureCodeBox/secureCodeBox/scanners/zap-advanced/README.md

 ![zap logo](https://raw.githubusercontent.com/wiki/zaproxy/zaproxy/images/zap32x32.png)

 The OWASP Zed Attack Proxy (ZAP) is one of the world’s most popular free security tools and is actively maintained by hundreds of international volunteers*.
 It can help you automatically find security vulnerabilities in your web applications while you are developing and testing your applications.
 It is also a great tool for experienced pentesters to use for manual security testing.

-To learn more about the ZAP scanner itself visit [https://www.zaproxy.org/](https://www.zaproxy.org/).
+To learn more about the OWASP ZAP scanner itself visit: [https://www.zaproxy.org/](https://www.zaproxy.org/).

 <!-- end -->

+The secureCodeBox provides two different scanner charts (`zap, `zap-advanced`) to automate ZAP WebApplication security scans.
+The first one `zap` comes with three scanTypes:
+- `zap-baseline-scan`
+- `zap-full-scan`
+- `zap-api-scan`

+All three scanTypes can be configured via CLI arguments which are somehow a bit limited for some advanced usecases, e.g. using custom zap scripts or configuring complex authentication settings.

+That's why we introduced this `zap-advanced` scanner chart, which introduces extensive YAML configuration options for ZAP.
+The YAML configuration can be splitted in multiple files and will be merged at start.

 ## Deployment

-The ZAP-advanced scanType can be deployed via helm:
+The zap-advanced `scanType` can be deployed via helm:

 ```bash
 helm upgrade --install zap-advanced secureCodeBox/zap-advanced